LTUC/amman-dotnet-401d2/Curriculum/Class16/FACILITATOR.md

 Today is the first day of APIs.

 ## How do I prep for today?

-Code Review:
-1. Nuke one of the pages for HTML
-2. Recode it out
+Today's Topics:
 	1. Intro to Dependency Injection
 	2. Intro to the Repository Design Pattern
-3. Review of Interfaces
+		- Review of Interfaces
-4. Create a new interface
+		- Create a new interface with basic CRUD operations
-5. Register the Interface using DI
+		- Register the Interface using DI
-6. Introduce User Secrets
+	3. Intro to Testing MVC applications

 ## What changed from yesterday?
 New topic!